simopt-admin/simopt/simopt/docs/covid.rst

 Description:
 ------------
 COVID-19 is a contagious respiratory disease with a high trasmission rate.
 A college campus implements regular survelliance testing to identify, isolate, and reduce disease spread.
+However, model can also be generalized and simulate the interaction among any given groups of people.
-The initial proportion of infectedi s :math:`init_infect_percent`.
+The initial prevalance level of the disease is :math:`init_infect_percent`.
 The population is divided into different groups with intra-group interaction matrix :math:`inter_rate`.
 There is a probability of :math:`p_trans` transmissions per interaction.
 The transmission rate per individual can be calculated by multiplying :math:`inter_rate` by :math:`p_trans`.
 The disease progression for each individual follows the following semi-Markov process: